Ozempic Lawsuits: Gastroparesis Stomach Paralysis Injury Claims

 The ongoing investigation is looking into the following claims against the manufacturers:

-- Medical Malpractice Committed by Plaintiffs' Doctors who Prescribed the Drug Off-label for Weight Loss
+• Medical Malpractice Committed by Plaintiffs' Doctors who Prescribed the Drug Off-label for Weight Loss are a separate cause of action against different defendants

-Personal injury lawsuits for gastroparesis are the latest legal development associated with the GLP-1 agonist drugs Ozempic, Rybelsus, Saxenda, and Wegovy.
+Personal injury lawsuits for gastroparesis are the latest legal development associated with the GLP-1 receptor agonist drug class, which includes the semaglutide medications Ozempic, Wegovy, and Rybelsus; the tirzepatide medications Mounjaro and Zepbound; the liraglutide medications Saxenda and Victoza; and the dulaglutide medication Trulicity.

 If you or a loved one have experienced symptoms and were hospitalized after using one of these drugs, our attorneys are here to help.